Fed's Lacker says Fed governors have grown more exposed to politics

 "By the end of a president's term in the White House, it has typically been the case that the majority or every member of the Board of Governors was appointed by a president of the same party," Lacker said in prepared remarks at Marshall University in Huntington, West Virginia.

-"The views of Governors may not be as diverse as intended," he said in his speech, which did not address the outlook for the U.S. economy and monetary policy.
+"The views of Governors may not be as diverse as intended," he said.

 Lacker said that regional Fed banks, which are private corporations that include bankers and other private individuals on their boards, provide important perspectives on the economy from outside Washington.

-While some politicians, including the campaign of Democratic presidential candidate Hillary Clinton, have proposed removing bankers from the regional Fed boards, Lacker said bankers provide expertise for the central bank's role of clearing payments in the financial system.
+While some politicians have proposed removing bankers from regional Fed boards, Lacker said bankers provide expertise for clearing payments.

-(Reporting by Jason Lange; editing by Diane Craft)
+Reporting by Jason Lange; editing by Diane Craft